ajshul/grid-physics-engine/README.md

 - Thermal conduction + phase changes + reactions (antisymmetric, mass-aware conduction; latent heat; vitrification)
 - Pressure field for liquid/gas guidance: persistent static field with decay/diffusion plus a separate transient impulse buffer (blended)
 - Modular pass pipeline and write-guards to avoid cross-pass clobbering
-- Fuel‑aware fire lifecycle (oil → smoke, wood → ember → ash), embers only reignite with nearby fuel; lava reliably ignites flammables before cooling to stone
+- Fuel‑aware fire lifecycle (default burnout → Smoke; oil → Smoke; wood → Ember → Ash), embers only reignite with nearby fuel; lava reliably ignites flammables before cooling to stone

 This README summarizes how to run the project, the architecture, materials and interactions, and how to extend it.
 For a deep-dive, see `./Engine_Guide.md`.